ninest/civic-connect/README.md

 - [TailwindCSS](https://tailwindcss.com/)
 - [ShadcnUI](https://ui.shadcn.com/): this UI library takes care of a lot of the difficult stuff for us, like complex components (dropdowns, autocomplete, etc) and accessibility

+### Contact

+If you have any questions about the project, please contact Parth Kabra (parth.kabra@gmail.com).

 ## Videos

 The videos are for a chatbot "Moulton Bot" created for [Congressman Seth Moulton's office](https://moulton.house.gov/).